 This is a beginners exercise to see how many you can find

 We started by familiarizing ourselves with some shapes by painting onto stones so we knew what we were looking for.
-Then we cut the shapes from coloured card to take with us. there are templates of shapes you can use on the printables page.
+Then we cut the shapes from coloured card to take with us. there are templates of shapes.
 This can be done with so many age groups so tailor it to suit your needs.